patrickdappollonio/find-project-go/README.md

 # Find project

 A simple Go app to jump-to-a-project inside your `$GOPATH`.
-I use it as an alias.
+I use it as a command / alias.

 ```bash
 function gs() {